Mohamed-Yasser-Ali/PenTools/README.md

 - ProjectDiscovery for their amazing security tools
 - Tom Hudson for assetfinder and waybackurls
 - OWASP Amass team
+- Maurosoria for dirsearch
 - All other tool creators and contributors

 ---

-**SpiderCo v2.0.0** - Complete rewrite with waymore integration for enhanced URL collection
+**SpiderCo v2.1.0** - Now with intelligent directory fuzzing and enhanced endpoint discovery